-Once you have reviewed these questions, please fill out this Prose Submission Form.
-Make sure to attach a Word document that contains your submission.
+Once you have reviewed these questions, please fill out this Stories Submission Form.
+Make sure to attach a Word or Pages document that contains your submission.

 Please note that stories will need to be edited to approximately one thousand words.

-Thank you for your past submissions, for wanting to share your poetry with us and for your interest in Pulse.
+Thank you for your past submissions, for sharing your poetry with us and for your interest in Pulse.

 We ask for images that arise from--or were impacted by--your own healthcare experiences or those of your patients or loved ones.

 Pulse welcomes photographic or artistic portraits.
-At the same time we feel an obligation to make sure that those individuals being depicted feel comfortable having their images publicly displayed.
-If your image is a portrait of a recognizable person, we ask that you obtain permission from that person to publish his or her photograph or artistic likeness.
-Here is a sample release form (Permission for Photography or Depiction in a Work of Art) that you can use for this purpose.
-A copy of a signed and witnessed release form should accompany a portrait submission.
+At the same time we must make sure that those individuals being depicted feel comfortable having their images publicly displayed.
+Please obtain permission from any recognizable person to publish their likeness.
+Here is a sample release form (Permission for Photography or Depiction in a Work of Art) that should be signed and included with any portrait submission.

-If submitting a photographic portrait, we encourage you to include a quotation from the subject--a few sentences that help capture who the subject is.
+If submitting a photographic portrait, we encourage you to include a quotation from the subject--a few sentences to help capture who the subject is.

 If you submit a patient photograph with an extended quotation, we will consider the submission for our Encounters collection, which features photographs of patients accompanied by their own self-description.